cdktf/ecs-microservices-cdktf/README.md

 # AWS ECS Microservices with CDK for Terraform

-This project creates a microservice architecture on AWS ECS Fargate with Datadog monitoring using the CDK for Terraform.
+This project creates a microservice architecture on AWS ECS Fargate using the CDK for Terraform.
 It seeks to follow a familiar pattern used by vanilla Terraform projects - flat file structure, declarative paradigm, and simplicity.

+> Note: The architecture mentions DataDog for monitoring which was removed from this example for simplicity reasons – you can find this in the [source repository](https://github.com/jcolemorrison/ecs-microservices-cdktf).

 ## The Architecture